nab138/SimpleVoiceCommandBot/README.md

 Step five: Publish slash commands. `node utils/slash-commands.js` (Tip: Global Slash commands take up to an hour to propogate.
 If you want to test slash commands without waiting, publish them to one guild which is instant by adding `--guildID <guildid>` to the command.)

 Step five: Start the bot. `node .`

+## Contributors

+In the future, contributors **may** recieve perks such as increasing the listeners per guild.

+If you want to contribute, please open a Pull Request.
+If I don't review it within a week, message me on discord `nab138#2035`

+Don't know how to code, but still want to help?
+You can work on improving the README, updating the help command, or changing strings/words.